21 of Our Favorite Handy Hints for Every Room in Your Home

 We've accumulated a fair amount of great tips over the years, so check out 21 of our favorite handy hints for every room in your home.

 You can build a simple dispenser for your trash bags using 1/2-in. pipe and a few fittings.
-Screw a floor flange to the cabinet, thread in a 3-in.-long pipe nipple, and then thread a 90-degree elbow onto the nipple.
+Screw a floor flange to the kitchen cabinet, thread in a 3-in.-long pipe nipple, and then thread a 90-degree elbow onto the nipple.
 Cut the vertical pipe so it’s a bit longer than the width of the roll of bags.
 Thread the vertical piece into the elbow and slip on the roll.

 Wood putty is often a one-time use product for me.
 Before I even think about using it a second time, it’s dried out.
 The trick I found was to fill an empty paint can with water and store all my putty jars submerged so no air can get in.
 Now I can finally say that I have seen the bottom of a putty container. – Kim Boley